BULL RUN, VA

 for the panic-stricken army of raw troops Johnston and

-Beauregard did not press the pursuit to the extent they might
+Beauregard did not press the pursuit to the extent they

 have done.
-Stuart's cavalry followed but the rear of the army
+Stuart's cavalry followed but the rear of the

 was fairly well protected and all the Confederates could do

 was to pick up a straggler here and there.
-Bonham was ordered
+Bonham was

 to move against the retreating army, but the brigades of

-Sherman, Schenck and Keyes, which went by the pike, presented
+Sherman, Schenck and Keyes, which went by the pike,

 too formidable an appearance and the pursuit was a tame